 INDOLOGY is an internet discussion group whose primary purpose is to provide a forum for academic discussion among professional scholars of classical Indian civilization.
-The central focus of the list is the history and culture of ancient and classical India, from a variety of disciplinary perspectives, including (but not limited to) anthropology, archaeology, art history, folklore, history, linguistics, literature and literary criticism, medicine, musicology, numismatics, philology, philosophy, political science, psychology, religion, science, and sociology.
+The central focus of the list is research in the history and culture of ancient and classical India with a focus on primary sources in the pre-modern languages of South Asia from a variety of disciplinary perspectives, such as anthropology, archaeology, art history, folklore, history, linguistics, literature and literary criticism, medicine, musicology, numismatics, philology, philosophy, political science, psychology, religion, science, and sociology.
 In this context, “India” refers to the greater Indian cultural region, including primarily the regions of modern political India, Sri Lanka, Pakistan, Bangladesh, Burma and Nepal and secondarily culturally- and/or linguistically-related areas, such as Tibet, Bhutan, Central Asia, Indonesia, and Cambodia.
 The predominant focus of discussion is intended to be cultural aspects of ancient and classical India.
 Discussion relating to developments in India after roughly A.D.
-1800, while not absolutely prohibited, are discouraged.
-Such topics are only to be tolerated insofar as they pertain specifically to advancing research on ancient and classical India.
+1800 are discouraged.
+Such topics are only to be raised insofar as they pertain specifically to advancing research on ancient and classical India.

-Non-members are free to read the discussions in the archive and – technology permitting – to receive daily digests by email.
-But they will not be allowed to post messages to the group.
-They may, however, send questions to the committee for possible forwarding to the group.
-A formal procedure for the submission of indological queries will be established.
+Non-members are cordially welcomed to read the discussions in the archive.
+But they will not be able to post messages to the group.
+They may, however, send questions to the committee for forwarding to the INDOLOGY list.

-Once you have applied, the committee members will consider and vote on your application on an rolling basis.
+Please subscribe through the “Subscription” page on the INDOLOGY website.
+Once you have filled in the form and sent your CV to the committee, the committee members will consider and vote on your application on a rolling basis.

-Full members will be expected to maintain commonly-accepted standards of decorum in their postings to the group.
+Members will be expected to maintain commonly-accepted standards of decorum in their postings to the group.
 Contributions are expected to be polite and well-considered.
 Members who violate these standards will be warned and may have their membership privileges suspended or revoked if the behaviour continues.
 In particular, personal attacks of an ad-hominem nature, rude language, and off-topic postings are violations of the list rules.
-The definition and understanding of what constitutes improper use of the forum shall be a matter for the Governing Committee.
-Members must be familiar with the standard rules of netiquette, such as those in RFC 1855 [RFC 1855 Netiquette Guidelines].
-The Governing Committee may penalize personal attacks or defamatory speech directed against other list members with a temporary or permanent removal from the list.
-The committee takes especially seriously the inciting or endorsing of violence.
+The definition and understanding of what constitutes improper use of the forum shall be a matter for the INDOLOGY Committee.
+Members must be familiar with the standard rules of netiquette, such as those in the famous RFC 1855 Netiquette Guidelines.
+The Committee may penalize personal attacks or defamatory speech directed against other list members with a temporary or permanent removal from the list.
+The committee takes especially seriously the inciting or endorsing of violence of any type.

-The Governing Committee shall consist of between five and ten persons who are Full Members of the List and shall be chosen by and serve at the discretion of the List Owner.
-They shall be drawn from a diverse geographical areas and shall be active scholars of Indian Studies.
-Committee members will be responsible for the maintenance and smooth functioning of the list and may be asked to share moderation duties on an rotating basis.
+The INDOLOGY Mailing List Committee consists of between five and ten persons who are Full Members of the List chosen by a vote of the existing Committee members.
+They are drawn from diverse geographical areas and are active teaching and research scholars of Indology or classical Indian Studies.
+Committee members will be responsible for the maintenance and smooth functioning of the list and will be asked to share moderation duties on a rotating basis.

 Encouraged forms of communication